 - You can feel the wire within the pillow in certain positions.

 - Short people who like to lean against the window when they sleep

 - Anyone who wants a pillow that takes on different shapes

 - People who want to spend less than $25

 I’ll never forget the look on my husband’s face the first time I pulled this baby out of my bag and blew it up.
-We were on a long haul flight on the way to Europe, and we were wrapping up our dinner.
-I planned to sleep overnight since we were arriving to our destination at 9:00 a.m., and I was so ready to try my Skyrest Inflatable Travel Pillow out for size.
+We were on a long haul flight on the way to Europe and we were wrapping up our dinner.
+I planned to sleep overnight since we were arriving to our destination at 9:00 a.m., and I was so ready to try the Skyrest pillow out for size.

 While this pillow looks huge in photos, it’s the size of a tissue box when not in use.
-You can store it in a backpack, and you don’t have to blow it up until you’re ready.
-The downside is that you have to blow it up on your plane!
-That was no big deal to me, but a lot of people will give you the side-eye and wonder what the heck you’re doing.
+You can store it in a backpack and you don’t have to blow it up until you’re ready.
+The downside is, you have to blow it up on your plane!
+That was no big deal to me, but a lot of people will give you the side-eye and wonder what you’re doing.

 I personally like this pillow, mostly because I cannot sleep sitting up and need to lean forward or to the side.
 Also note that, when you’re done using it, you can easily deflate it and store it away.